carr0lls/jqueue/README.md

 ```

 ### `DELETE` /api/jobs/:job_id
-Delete an existing job.
-The job gets deleted from the database as well as the queue.
+Delete an existing job (the job is deleted from the database and the job queue).

 ### `DELETE` /api/jobs
-Delete all existing jobs.
-All jobs from the database and the job queue will be deleted.
+Delete all existing jobs (all jobs from the database and the job queue is deleted).

 ## Tests
 ```sh